DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-13-summary-card-component.md

 description: A design pattern to enable the display of multiple summaries alongside each other.
 date: 2020-03-13
 ---
+{% from "gallery/macro.njk" import appGallery with context %}
 {% from "figure/macro.njk" import appFigure with context %}

+Throughout the service we ask candidates to enter multiple items of information (eg jobs, work experiences, qualifications, course choices).
+We then give candidates the opportunity to review their answers, not only after completing each section, but when reviewing their entire application.

+We tried to display this information using existing components, but uncovered a number of different issues:

+* Repeating the summary list component many times over on a page, separated only by headings and rules, made it difficult to identify individual entries.
+This problem was even more noticable when reviewing an entire application because there were additional heading levels.

+* We tried to display individual entries in a table, but given the amount of information needing to be shown, this soon became constraining; information was inaccessible and poorly labelled, and it didn’t work well on mobile.

+* It also proved difficult to associate actions with individual summary lists, further decreasing the overall clarity of a page.

+We needed a component that would help users clearly identify different summaries, and perform associated actions on each.
+The summary card component allows us to do this.

+{{ appGallery({
+  items: [{
+    text: "A review page without component",
+    caption: "Reviewing a work history using headings and summary list components."
+  }, {
+    text: "A review page with component",
+    caption: "Reviewing the same work history using the summary card component."
+  }]
+}) }}

+* * *

+## Introducing the summary card

 Use the summary card when you need to show multiple summaries – for example, when reviewing an application that includes several repeated types of information (a set of courses or a series of qualifications, say).